thehackersplaybook/ai-chatroom/README.md

 ## License 📄

-This project is licensed under the MIT License.
+This project is licensed under the AGPL v3.
 See the [LICENSE](LICENSE) file for details.

 ---

 > _"I am, because I am conversational!" — Anonymous_ 🎨